pedrojunqueira/da-100/README.md

 - Limitations Direct Query
 	- Performance: Depend on performance of underlying source
 	- Security: Be aware that if multiple sources are imported understand how data can move between data sources and the associated security implications
-	- Data Transformation: Within Power Query if you connect to a OLAP source no transformation can be performed so any transformation need to be do in the source.
+	- Data Transformation: Within Power Query if you connect to a OLAP source no transformation can be performed so any transformation need to be done in the source.
 	- Modelling: Some modelling capability are not available
 	- Reporting: All reporting capability is offered but when published in the PBI service the quick insight feature are not supported for DirectQuery sources.